 - In some serious cases, many also have reported of chronic fatigue and headaches that are continuous and persistent in nature.

-All these could point to mold poisoning caused by the above fungus.
-Hence, it is vital that the same is addressed immediately to prevent further spread and damage.
+All of these symptoms could point to mold poisoning caused by the above fungus.
+Hence, it is vital that any symptoms are addressed immediately to prevent further spread and damage.

-While the ill effects of this fungus is there for all to see, the onus lies on us to find out ways and means by which it is removed from the surroundings.
+While the ill effects of this fungus are there for all to see, the onus lies on us to find out ways and means by which it can be removed from our surroundings.

 While conventional methods of soil treatment and giving importance to dry surroundings are still important, there are other modern methods too.
-Laser treatment of the impacted areas such as walls of the bathrooms, kitchens, attics and other such places is considered effective provided it is done under the right supervision.
+For example, laser treatment of impacted areas such as walls of bathrooms, kitchens, attics and other such places is considered very effective provided it is done under the right supervision.

-Proper washing of fruits and vegetables that are ready for cultivation is also important.
-The fruits and vegetables must be stored in a dry and reasonably warm environment which could prevent growth of this fungus.
+Proper washing of fruits and vegetables that are ready for consumption is also important.
+The fruits and vegetables must be stored in a dry environment which prevents growth of mold.

-Finally getting in touch with professional mold removal companies like Mold Busters is the best way to get rid of Aspergillus carbonarius.
+Finally, getting in touch with a professional mold removal company like Mold Busters is the best way to get rid of Aspergillus carbonarius.
 Armed with over 15 years of experience and the latest in mold remediation technology, we promise to make short work of mold in any setting.